Liikt/BotGraf/Ooyodo/README.md

-This is going to be the bot for Arlios.

-Functions will include:
-(Great functions)
+#Ooyodo

+##Description
+This bot will support the discord server of Arlios.
+If you have questions please feel free to ask me.

+##Functions
+    1. Reminder for the daily, weekly, monthly and quarterly quests in kancolle
+    2. Reminder for pvp reset